sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/assignment-2.md

 ## Submission Instructions

-- Push this assignment to a GitHub repo named `cpnt262-a6` and deploy to Vercel or similar platform;
+- Push this assignment to a GitHub repo and deploy to Vercel or similar platform;
 - ZIP all files required for the site to operate and submit to Brightspace;
 - Include the following as a comment in your Brightspace submission:
   - GH repo